UK to drop Merlin lending targets as SME loans lag

 Figures published so far by four of the five banks show credit facilities to SME's in 2011 came in at 63 billion pounds.

-The Bank's own data shows that net lending by the Project Merlin banks - HSBC, Barclays, Royal Bank of Scotland, Lloyds Banking Group and Santander - fell by 9.6 billion pounds in 2011.
+The Bank's own data shows that net lending by the Project Merlin banks - HSBC (HSBA.L), Barclays (BARC.L), Royal Bank of Scotland (RBS.L), Lloyds Banking Group (LLOY.L) and Santander (SAN.MC) - fell by 9.6 billion pounds in 2011.

 Part-nationalised Lloyds said on Friday it lent 12.5 billion pounds to SMEs in 2011, ahead of its target of 11.7 billion.